Industry focus: IT, telecoms and the internet in France

 KGA Avocats' 'professional and business-oriented' team has strong expertise in data regulations but covers the full gamut of internet, communications and new technology matters.
 In recent highlights, an international bank appointed the group to assist with the transfer of an IT system, and a healthcare company instructed the practice to handle the disposal of its e-health platform to a Chinese company.
 Laurent Badiane jointly heads the offering with Matthieu Bourgeois, who recently arrived from Simon Associés with associate Marion Moine.

 Lawways 'has very strong expertise in the intellectual property and data aspects of the market' but also 'has impressive capabilities when it comes to resolving contractual issues'.
 Practice head Gilles Rouvier is 'attentive, creative and smart' and 'knows how to manage a project from start to end'.
-Along with providing ongoing contractual advice to clients such as Pegasystems and Quantalys, associate Sarah Benchegra assisted the French subsidiary of a German group with its GDPR compliance programme.
 Other recent highlights include pre-litigation matters arising from the faulty provision of a critical IT system, digitalisation projects and the termination of a contract with a service provider following data loss.
+Associate Sarah Benchegra left the practice.

 Lerins & BCW